Showcase result

 UKNIWM reference number: 4559

-In the past the memorial had been over-cleaned and this had worn away the lettering more rapidly than usual.
-It therefore required a gentle non-invasive approach such as steam cleaning which removes no material from the stone surface.
-The memorial was also shelter coated – this is the application of a thin binding solution to consolidate the microscopic loose particles of stone which can become loosened by weathering.
-War Memorials Trust gave a grant of £879 for this work.
+In 2008 War Memorials Trust provided a grant of £879 through the Small Grants Scheme for repair work. previously this memorial had been over-cleaned which had worn away the lettering more rapidly than would be anticipated on a stone of this age.
+It therefore required a gentle non-invasive approach to further cleaning which meant that a steam clean was undertaken.
+Using steam avoids removing material from the stone's surface.
+To offer further protection at that time a shelter coat was applied – this is the application of a thin binding solution to consolidate the microscopic loose particles of stone which can become loosened by weathering.

 This monument